JoshOrndorff/recipes/src/testing/README.md

 }
 ```

-In addition, we define a `build` method for `ExtBuilder` to properly set all the configuration values in our runtime storage.
+Next, define a `build` method for `ExtBuilder` to properly set all the configuration values in our runtime storage.
 If we are just using our default values, it is not more complicated than defining the following method:

 ```rust
 fn build() -> runtime_io::TestExternalities<Blake2Hasher> {